algorandfoundation/beaker/blog/blog.md

 More details on the ABI are available [here](https://developer.algorand.org/articles/contract-to-contract-calls-and-an-abi-come-to-algorand/)

+## Atomic Transaction Composer

+Using the [Atomic Transaction Composer](https://developer.algorand.org/docs/get-details/atc/) and the the ABI spec for your contract, you can easily compose atomic group transactions and have the arguments encoded and return values decoded for you!

 ## Pyteal ABI

-PyTeal now provides the necessary components to handle encoding/decoding of types and describe methods that should be exposed externally.
-The PyTeal `Router` even provides a way to route method handling logic and passing decoded types directly to a method.
+PyTeal now provides the necessary components to handle encoding/decoding of types in a contract.
+The PyTeal `Router` class even provides a way to route method handling logic and passing decoded types directly to a method as well as providing the ABI contract spec.

 For example, if you want to create and handle a method that adds 1 to a uint8 you can do so thusly: